AllieStewart/Python-Newsfeed/README.md

 ## Usage
 Simply click on the link and watch the magic happen. </br>
-Link to the website: https://python-newsfeed-ajs-bd93e5e96b8a.herokuapp.com </br>
+Link to the website: OFFLINE </br>

 ## What I Have Learned
 I learned that although Python functions more strangely versus JavaScript, </br>